What to expect after joint replacement surgery

 • Compression stockings or TED hose to help reduce the risk for blood clots

-You may also want to take time before surgery to enlist friends and family.
 “Any time you have a big operation, there’s going to be a phase of uncertainty where you’ve got to rely on other people,” says Ihekweazu.
 “If you're fortunate to have a big network of family and friends, I would activate them.
 I would ask them to come visit you in the hospital and at home and to go on those long walks with you after surgery that help with your rehab.”

 Ihekweazu adds that building that support system can play a big role in supporting your emotional health, as well.

-Moving for a successful recovery
+Moving for a successful outpatient recovery

 If you’ve had a hip replacement, the best thing you can do once you’re home is get up and walk, do stretching exercises and make sure you’re moving every day, says Ihekweazu.
 “For most hip patients, there’s not really any expectation to do outpatient physical therapy,” he notes.
+However, people can opt for the guidance offered by a physical or occupational therapist a few times each week, in addition to exercising at home.

-The reasoning?
-According to Ihekweazu, surgeons may be concerned that certain patients don’t sufficiently move their knees after surgery, creating the potential for stiffness that could persist for several months.
-Taking part in physical therapy can help you regain range of motion, strength and balance.
+The scenario is somewhat different if you’ve had a knee replacement.
+“Most surgeons would want their total knee replacement patients to be in some sort of outpatient physical therapy program as soon as they leave the hospital,” says Ihekweazu.
+He explains that surgeons may be concerned that certain patients don’t sufficiently move their knees after surgery, creating the potential for stiffness that could persist for several months.
+Taking part in physical therapy can help you regain range of motion, strength, and balance.

-Remember that it’s not uncommon to need help getting around at first.
 “Most patients after hip and knee surgeries go home with a walker and use it for about two to four weeks after the procedure,” says Ihekweazu.
 That can vary depending on how active you were prior to the surgery.
 “The more active you were beforehand, the quicker you’ll be able to get around without the walker.”
 When you no longer need a walker, you may still benefit from using a cane for another few weeks to a month.

 Just don’t push it.
 “The most important thing is to be safe,” adds Ihekweazu.
 “Don’t try to rush yourself off of a cane or walker.”